 As mentioned earlier, studies show women don’t discuss their fertility issues with employers for fear of the possible negative impact on their careers.
 Whether that fear is real or perceived, it still has consequences.
 Specifically, those dealing with the emotional, physical, and financial strain of fertility problems may ultimately choose to handle that stress in ways that inhibit their career paths.
 In other words, their fear of career repercussions may ultimately become a self-fulfilling prophecy as they shy away from actively seeking career advancement.

-Four ways to destigmatize infertility in the workplace
+Ways to reduce the stigma of infertility in the workplace

 The simplest way to help employees through the strain of infertility involves destigmatizing the issue in your workplace.
-Here are four ways to do that:
+Here are some recommendations on ways to reduce the stigma of infertility:

 Education